cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 3. Select **Global (Org-wide default)**.

-4. Under **Microsoft apps**, select **Allow specific apps and block all others** or **Block all apps**.
+4. Under the **Microsoft apps** section, select **Allow specific apps and block all others** or **Block all apps**.

 5. Click **Allow apps**.

-6. Search and Click **Add** to all appropriate Microsoft Apps.
+6. Search and click **Add** to all appropriate Microsoft Apps.

 7. Click **Allow**.

 8. Click **Save**.

 9. If custom policies have been created, repeat these steps for each policy, selecting the appropriate policy in step 3.

 #### Legacy MS.TEAMS.5.2v1 Instructions